Octopus: Behaviour and ecology

 Octopuses are mostly solitary though a few are known to live in groups and interact regularly, usually in the context of dominance and reproductive competition.
 This is likely the result of abundant food supplies combined with fewer den sites.
 The Larger Pacific striped octopus has been described as particularly social, living in groups of up to 40.
 Octopuses hide in dens, which are typically crevices in rocky or other hard structures, including man-made ones.
 Small species may use abandoned shells and bottles.
 They can navigate to a den without having to retrace their outward route.
 They are not migratory.

 Octopuses bring captured prey to the den to eat.
 Dens are often surrounded by a midden of dead and uneaten food items.
 These middens may attract scavengers such as fish, molluscs, and echinoderms.
 On rare occasions, octopuses hunt cooperatively with other species, with fish as their partners.
-They regulate the species composition of the hunting group—and the behavior of their partners—by punching them.
+They regulate the species composition of the hunting group – and the behaviour of their partners – by punching them.